Interstate Bakeries: Buyers

 It was announced on January 28, 2013 that United States Bakery was the leading bidder for Hostess' Sweetheart, Eddy's, Standish Farms and Grandma Emilie's brands and McKee Foods was the leading bidder for its Drake's brand, which included Ring Dings, Yodels and Drake's Devil Dogs.
-On March 11 Apollo Global Management made the sole bid ($410 million) for the company's snack business, which included Twinkies.
+On March 11 Apollo Global Management made the sole bid ($410 million) for the company's snack business, which included Twinkies; this company later went public under the name Hostess Brands and trade on the New York Stock Exchange under ticker TWNK.

 Hostess Brands

 On June 6, 2013, the new Hostess Brands reopened the Emporia, Kansas plant.
 Hostess announced ten days later that production would resume the following month, and on June 23 said that its brands would be back on store shelves on July 15. although the company would sell fewer products than before, new president Rich Seban said that it might produce innovative pastries and snacks.
 "We can have some fun with that mixture," Seban said, suggesting that Hostess might experiment with gluten-free, higher-fiber and lower-sugar and -sodium products.

+On September 11, 2023, The J.M.
+Smucker Company announced it would buy Hostess for $5.6 billion in a cash and stock deal.

 Brands

-Sold to Apollo and Metropoulos
+Sold to Apollo and Metropoulos, later J.M.
+Smucker

 In January 2013, a joint venture by Apollo Global Management and C. Dean Metropoulos and Company became the leading bidder to purchase Dolly Madison and the Hostess brand of snacks.
 Silver Point Capital, Grupo Bimbo and Hurst Capital also placed bids for both brands.
 On March 12, Apollo and Metropoulos won the bid to buy the brands from Hostess for $410 million.
 The deal was approved by a bankruptcy court, and C. Dean Metropoulos and Company principal Daren Metropoulos announced that Hostess products would be sold again on July 15.

+This division eventually went public as the second incarnation of Hostess Brands, and announced it would be acquired by J.M.
+Smucker on September 11, 2023.